‘Terminator-style’ loss of control is biggest AI risk, Technology Secretary says

 Michelle Donelan said a Terminator-style scenario was a “potential area” where AI development could lead but “there are several stages before that”.

-The Technology Secretary was speaking to Times Radio from the AI Safety Summit at Bletchley Park, where the Government has convened governments from around the world alongside tech firms and civil society to discuss the risks of the advancing technology.
+The Technology Secretary was speaking to Times Radio from the AI Safety Summit at Bletchley Park, where ministers have convened governments from around the world alongside tech firms and civil society to discuss the risks of the advancing technology.

 On the loss of control concern – which has been a topic of discussion in private sessions at the summit – Ms Donelan said: “That is a risk that is much more hypothetical in nature, that naturally is the one that I am most concerned about because it is the one that would result in the gravest ramifications.”